hfarruda/OpinionPolarization/README.md

 ## Compile

-For compiling this code, both Clang and GCC can be used.
+For compiling this code, both Clang and G++ can be used.
 ```
  clang -Ofast simulation.cpp -o simulation
 ```

 ```
- gcc -Ofast simulation.cpp -o simulation
+ g++ -Ofast simulation.cpp -o simulation
 ```

 ## Documentation